CharisGkiontsari/CipherAlgorithm/README.md

 # CipherDemo

-A simple project implementing three different ciphers:
+A simple project implementing 2 different ciphers:
 - Caesar Cipher
 - Euclidean Algorithm
-- Extended Euclidean Algorithm (To be added)

   A frontend will be implemented later on possibly using react.